fbpx

 • Account Development Representative (ADR) // Prospecting Existing Accounts

-• Marketing Development Representative (MDR) // Inbound Follow Up, Top of Funnel
+• Marketing Development Representative (MDR) // Inbound Follow-Up, Top of Funnel

-When it comes to a company’s GTM strategy, the roles of SDRs, BDRs, ADRs, and MDRs can be confusing.
+Regarding a company’s GTM strategy, the roles of SDRs, BDRs, ADRs, and MDRs can be confusing.

 Let’s take a closer look at each one.